 - Be prepared for growth spurts.
 These are periods of time when your baby wants to nurse constantly (or cluster feed), and never seems satisfied.
 These periods of rapid growth can be frustrating for both of you, but babies grow so quickly that sometimes they need to nurse more frequently in order to send your breasts the signals they need in order to produce more milk.
 Typically, growth spurts occur around 7-10 days, 3 weeks, 6 weeks, 3 months, and 6 months.
 Remember that they rarely last longer than a few days to a week.
 Once his frequent feedings build up your supply, he’ll go back to nursing on a more predictable schedule.

 - Do whatever you have to do to survive the first two weeks.
-If you have to use slings, swings, bottles, pacifiers, formula, or pain medicine, use them and don’t feel guilty about it.
+If you have to use slings, swings, bottles, pacifiers, formula, pain medicine, or a glass of wine, use them and don’t feel guilty about it.
 The most important thing is that you make sure your baby gets enough to eat while lowering your stress level, enjoying your baby, getting your strength back, and continuing nursing.
 It really won’t matter down the road, and sometimes using these things can make the difference between continuing to nurse or giving up in the early days.
 The most important thing is that you make sure your baby gets enough to eat while you lower your stress level and regain your strength.

 If you have been feeding every one to two hours around the clock, and your baby doesn’t go any longer stretches than that in twenty-four hours, consult a Lactation Consultant if this pattern continues longer than a few days.
 The baby who nurses ‘constantly’ for several hours, then sleeps for a four or five hour stretch, is probably still getting in his minimum of eight feedings in twenty-four hours, and is likely to be getting enough to eat.
 However, if he nurses ‘constantly’ around the clock with no long stretches between feedings and never seems satisfied, he may not be getting enough milk for a variety of reasons, and a consultation to discover the cause is indicated.

 Know When to Ask for Help